-Generally, 6 weeks postpartum sees good recovery from vaginal childbirth, if there were no complications.
+Generally, 6 weeks postpartum see good recovery from vaginal childbirth, if there were no complications.
 At the check-up with your obstetrician or doctor a pelvic examination will ascertain:

 Other checks include:

-Following your 6 week all clear, cesarean-section delivery can return to driving or return to lifting light loads with good abdominal control.
+Following your 6 weeks all-clear, cesarean-section delivery can return to driving or return to lifting light loads with good abdominal control.
 Each individual heals at a different pace so follow the recommendations from your doctor or physiotherapist.
 The Postnatal Recovery & Support Belly Band / Bengkung Corset can help stabilize your wound and core muscles to assist with healing.

 Benefits of exercise in pregnancy

-- Regular exercise (at the right intensity) can help reduce back pain, improve or maintain muscle tone, reduce leg cramps, swelling and constipation, and improve sleep patterns.
-Women who exercise regularly often feel better about themselves and their changing body during pregnancy.
+Regular exercise (at the right intensity) can help reduce back pain, improve or maintain muscle tone, reduce leg cramps, swelling, and constipation, and improve sleep patterns.
+Women who exercise regularly often feel better about themselves and their changing bodies during pregnancy.

 Benefits of doing pelvic floor exercises during pregnancy:

-- Tiredness and fatigue – Looking after a newborn is physically and mentally demanding, it is best to ease yourself into an exercise routine.
-Maximise results with the Postnatal Recovery & Support Belly Band / Bengkung Corset
+Tiredness and fatigue – Looking after a newborn are physically and mentally demanding, it is best to ease yourself into an exercise routine.
+Maximize results with the Postnatal Recovery & Support Belly Band / Bengkung Corset